 Engaging the public in our research

-Our academics and students are regularly involved in projects with local schools and the general public, sharing our expertise with them and using their experiences to inform our research.
-The department has strong links with many schools and community groups across the city and has dedicated a particular focus to philosophy education outreach projects.
+Our academics and students are regularly involved in events and projects with the general public.
+The department has strong links with many schools and community groups across the city and has worked on various philosophy education outreach projects.

 Bristol Philosophy Exchange

 The Bristol Philosophy Exchange has been running since 2013, and in that time has worked with over one thousand pupils in local primary schools.
 Philosophy undergraduates are trained and work closely with class teacher to facilitate philosophical enquiries, using the Philosophy for Children (P4C) educational approach.

 Philosophy of Science in Science Education

 This project has involved creating philosophy of science resources for science teachers, in collaboration with science teachers and educators in Bristol.

 The ‘Thinking Science’ resources come in the form of questions designed to provoke thinking and discussion, to consolidate and extend core curriculum knowledge and understanding.
 The topics link to the KS3 National Curriculum and cover physics, chemistry, biology and working scientifically.

 For more information and to download the resources see the Thinking Science webpage.

 Philosophy at IDEAL community action